 Makes sense, yeah.
 You know, it occurs to me as we were talking, so much of financial planning is short-term pain for long-term gain, and it’s not always pleasant.
 When you’re saving for retirement your whole life and you’re kind of doing all the right things.
 Again, but this is sort of another example of that, where it might not feel great to write a check to the IRS that you otherwise wouldn’t have in order to do a conversion.
 But if you run the numbers with us and your CPA, you might find that it really not only benefit to you but potentially the next generation.

 This has been Andrew Busa and Rick Winters from Adviser Investments, thanking you for listening to The Adviser You Can Talk To Podcast.
 If you enjoy this conversation, please subscribe and review all of our episodes.
 You can always check us out at www.adviserinvestments.com/podcasts.
 Your feedback is always welcome.
 As you can see we took some feedback and we made an episode out of it.
 If you have any questions or topics that you want us to explore, please email us at info@Adviserinvestments.com.
 Thanks for listening.

 Podcast released on October 6, 2021.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
-For more information on each individual featured in this podcast, see the Our People section of our website.
+Personalized tax advice and tax return preparation is available through a separate, written engagement agreement with Adviser Investments Tax Solutions..

 Adviser Investments' logo is a registered trademark of Adviser Investments, LLC.